bringmetheaugust/Challenger/README.md

  * ##### Localy by Docker🐋

-    - run `docker-compose up --no-start` to deploy containers
+    - `docker-compose up --no-start` to deploy containers
-    - run `docker-compose start` to up containers
+    - `docker-compose start` to up containers

  * ##### Remotely by Heroku